jfmrod/MAPseq/README.md

 On Ubuntu systems you can install these with the command:

-sudo apt-get install build-essential wget subversion git libncurses5-dev
+sudo apt-get install build-essential wget subversion git libncurses5-dev libtool

 You can then clone the mapseq repository with: